Swetha1001/Swetha_Data_Analyst_Portfolio/README.md

 Below are the questions I want to answer in my project:

-1. What are the skills most in demand for the top 3 most popular data roles?
+1. What are the most in-demand data job roles?
-2. How are in-demand skills trending for Data Analysts?
+2. How has the number of data job postings changed over time?
-3. How well do jobs and skills pay for Data Analysts?
+3. To analyse salaries across different countries.
-4. What are the optimal skills for data analysts to learn?
-(High Demand AND High Paying)
+4. Find the percentages of the total job entries per month

 # Tools I Used